I know how I want my online news served.

-When it comes to paying for donating my attention, I do have certain standards.
-I will pay for online news—if I get something in return.
+When it comes to paying for donating my attention, I do have specific standards.
+I will pay for online news — if I get something in return.

-If a news platform is expecting me to just hand over both my money and my attention in exchange for a sub-par experience, then they need to revisit their strategy.
+If a news platform expects me to hand over my money and attention in exchange for a sub-par experience, then they need to revisit their strategy.

-The news organisation produce news and in return, they get my attention to monetise.
-This is not a particularly fair deal; attention is perhaps the most valuable commodity in existence today.
-Therefore, I’m disappointed when news outlets are trying to charge me twice.
+The news organisation produce news, and in return, they get my attention to monetise.
+This is not a fair deal; attention is perhaps the most valuable commodity today.
+Therefore, I’m disappointed when news outlets try to charge me twice.

 They can charge me.
 Or they can show me ads.
 Never both.

 News Behind Paywalls

 A paywall is a way for online news platforms to stop me from donating my attention, which is fine, but there is no shortage of alternative news sources for consumers to choose from today.

-So, if a news outlet wants to take my money, I’m not going to want to see any ads.
+So, if a news outlet wants to take my money, I will not want to see any ads.
 But it doesn’t stop there, unfortunately.